Deploy OpenNebula on-prem with an ISO

 This gateway is not persistent after reboots.
 If the frontend is rebooted, the command onevnet_add_gw <NETWORK_ID> must be issued again.Setting up NAT (access to the same networks as the frontend)

-Virtual machines on this virtual network won’t be able to access to the same networks as the frontend because there is no NAT.
+Virtual machines on this Virtual Network won’t be able to access to the same networks as the frontend because there is no NAT.
 A simple NAT can be created executing the command enable_masquerade

 Security and persistence warning

-By default, the enable_masquerade command will allow ALL the virtual networks having a gateway.
+By default, the enable_masquerade command will allow ALL the Virtual Networks having a gateway.
 To disable this behaviour, execute disable_masquerade.
-After a reboot of the frontend, the NAT configuration will be deleted and must be applied again using enable_masquerade.Add local route (access from external networks to the virtual network)
+After a reboot of the frontend, the NAT configuration will be deleted and must be applied again using enable_masquerade.Add local route (access from external networks to the Virtual Network)

-After the gateway has been created and NAT masquerade has been enabled, the VMs in the virtual network 172.16.100.0/24:
+After the gateway has been created and NAT masquerade has been enabled, the VMs in the Virtual Network 172.16.100.0/24:

 - can communicate (bidirectionally) with the frontend